HUNTING IN NEW ZEALAND

 Matt and Sonya Osburn, April/May 2007

-The rut commences in late March, peaking in the 2nd to 3rd week of April.
-Good Trophies are available to the end of July.
-Red Deer are hunted in the Wanaka Region and the herd is part of the once famous Otago herd that established itself in the hinterland of Otago and spread into the South Westland region.
-Fairchase Trophy animals are located on a 50,000 acre block.
+The New Zealand Red Stag rut commences in late March, peaking in the 2nd to 3rd week of April.
+Good Red Stag trophies are available to the end of July.
+Red Deer are hunted in the Wanaka region and the herd is part of the once famous Otago herd that established itself in the hinterland of Otago and spread into the South Westland region.
+Fairchase trophy animals are located on a 50,000 acre block.
 They are not easy to locate but are well worth the time looking.
-Private Property, Preserve Red Stag are also available.
-Read Gerald’s article on the introduction of these and other magnificent game animals into New Zealand.
+Private property, preserve Red Stag are also available.
+Read Gerald’s article on the introduction of New Zealand Red Stag and other magnificent game animals into New Zealand.

-Rut in the later part of April and on into the middle of May.
+Fellow bucks rut in the later part of April and on into the middle of May.
 Trophies are hunted from mid March to the end of July.
-Fallow are hunted on private property in the Central Otago and Tapanui area.
-These Fallow are part of the Blue Mountain and Greenstone herds and they are consistently producing good Trophy heads.
+Fallow Deer are hunted on private property in the Central Otago and Tapanui area.
+These Fallow are part of the Blue Mountain and Greenstone herds and they are consistently producing good trophy heads.
 This prime Fallow habitat consists of open native grass ridges and scrub covered gullies.
 High animal numbers are present.

-The kings of the alpine terrain.
+NZ Tahr are the kings of the alpine terrain.
 Bulls begin to move into the nanny groups at the end of May and will stay with these groups until the end of August.
-The premium New Zealand Trophy.
 Tahr are hunted in the Westland and Mt Cook areas.
-Planning and a lot of time are required to obtain a Trophy bull.
-The terrain, climate and the Bull Tahr’s habitat all add up to huge challenges that are often daunting on first appraisal of a Trophy in more ways than one.
+Planning wisely is required to obtain a trophy bull.
+The terrain, climate and the bull tahr’s habitat all add up to challenges that are often daunting on first appraisal of a trophy in more ways than one.

 For the above four animals are available from March to the end of August.
 These are our winter months and conditions can be harsh at times.
-(Weather)
+(Read more on New Zealand Weather)

 An accompaniment to your trophy hunting week.